Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 However, it’s important to note that the Gold card can pose some issues if you frequently travel internationally.
 Firstly, many of the card’s benefits are only applicable if you’re in the USA, including the 4x points on groceries and takeout/delivery, as well as the $120 Uber credit—all of these benefits aren’t valid outside of the USA.

-As well, American Express has relatively low acceptance internationally compared to VISA cards.
-While AmEx has done a lot in the past 10 years to improve their card acceptance, it remains a gamble if where you’re traveling will accept your American Express card for your purchases.
+As well, American Express continues to relatively low acceptance internationally compared to VISA cards.
+While AmEx has done a lot in the past 10 years to improve its card acceptance, it remains a gamble whether where you’re traveling will accept your American Express card for your purchases.

-While these aren’t dealbreakers for the card by any means, they can be big issues for certain individuals.
+While these aren’t necessarily dealbreakers for the credit card, they can be big issues for certain individuals.

 Which card makes more sense for you?